Meet Our Governors

-I have been employed in education since qualifying as a teacher in 1991 and after a period of time spent working overseas and in other Luton schools, I joined the team at Chantry in 1998.
+I have been employed in education since qualifying as a teacher in 1991 and after a period of time spent working overseas and in other Luton schools, I joined the team at Chantry in 1998 and am currently the Head of School.
 Throughout this time I have seen the school develop and grow into the fantastic place it is today and enjoy the privilege of working alongside many talented colleagues and pupils on a daily basis.

 I am a strong advocate of our Values Education Programme and try to apply this philosophy and thinking to the broad and varied leadership role that I undertake at Chantry.

-My Name is Victor Chuks-Spencer, parent to Nathan Chuks-Spencer in Nightingale Class.
+My Name is Victor Chuks-Spencer and I am the parent of a child in Year 4.
 I work as a residential support worker, supporting young adults with autism and challenging behaviours.

 I have 2 daughters, aged 8 and 5, and am also Chair of The Governing Body at another local school.

 |My name is Caren Finnett and I am one of two newly appointed parent governors here at Chantry.
 I am a mum to two girls, one currently in Year 5 and one currently in year 9 at Chalk Hills Academy (who was also at Chantry from Reception to Year 6).